-Nina Banks is associate professor of economics and an affiliated faculty member in the Department of Women's & Gender Studies and in Africana Studies, a program that she co-developed with Carmen Gillespie.
-Her publications focus on social reproduction and migrant households, black women and work, and the economics of the first black economist in the U.S. — Sadie Tanner Mossell Alexander.
+Nina Banks is associate professor of economics and an affiliated faculty member in the Department of Women's & Gender Studies and in Critical Black Studies, a program that she co-developed with Carmen Gillespie.
+Her publications focus on social reproduction and migrant households, Black women and work, and the economics of the first Black economist in the U.S. — Sadie Tanner Mossell Alexander.
 Professor Banks teaches courses on U.S. women's economic history, gender and migration, and poverty in the U.S., and she is the inaugural director of the Bucknell-in-Ghana study abroad program.

 Professor Banks is currently working on several book projects including a biography and an edited volume of the speeches and writings of Sadie Alexander (Yale University Press), a manuscript titled, Gender, Race, and Environmental Activism: Women of Color Working for Tomorrow (University of Toronto Press), and a coauthored book (with Cecilia Conrad and Rhonda Sharpe) on Black Women in the U.S. Economy: the Hardest Working Woman (Routledge).